-Each town also has a PLANNING BOARD, whose 5 to 9 members are responsible for reviewing and holding public hearings on proposed zoning changes and other matters related to land-use and development.
+Each town also has a Planning Board, whose 5 to 9 members may be appointed by the town manager/administrator or elected.
+The board is responsible for reviewing and holding public hearings on proposed zoning changes and other matters related to land-use and development.